-How not to pay the new Stamp Duty Land Tax on additional properties
+How not to pay the increased Stamp Duty Land Tax rate on additional properties

-Love and marriage – or how not to pay the new Stamp Duty Land Tax on additional properties
+Love and marriage – or how not to pay the increased Stamp Duty Land Tax on additional properties

-“Tax is but the guinea’s stamp,” you might misquote Robert Burns when trying to work out the recent changes to Stamp Duty Land Tax (SDLT), “And this man’s confused for a’ that”.
+“Tax is but the guinea’s stamp,” you might misquote Robert Burns when trying to work out the changes to Stamp Duty Land Tax (SDLT) over the last few years, “And this man’s confused for a’ that”.

-The Chancellor on Budget day– presumably as a move to dampen demand in the market – introduced an extra charge for SDLT aimed at the buy-to-let sector.
+Then an extra charge was added for SDLT aimed at the buy-to-let sector.
 The trouble is that the taxman now hammers what is seen as an abuse or a cause of distortion in a market.
 But a hammer is blunt instrument, and in this case is an additional residential property SDLT charge.
 It is calculated as 3% on the purchase price of the additional residential property if it costs more than £40,000.

 3% looks fairly low compared with the 15% paid on the top slice of expensive homes.
 But at the £250,000 level,the sort of price we are paying for a buy-to-let one or two bedroom flat in the South East, the increase is highest.
 The ‘old’ SDLT bill amounts to £2,500 but if this flat is an additional property the ‘new’ SDLT bill is £10,000.
 It has quadrupled – now that’s Hammer Time, and the taxman certainly doesn’t think ‘U Can’t Touch This’!

 Now you may think the hammer blow has hit its intended target, but hold hard and let’s consider love and affection.
 Unless, of course, you are a heartless cynic – and I steadfastly refuse to believe that you are.